-Currently, all members of the Board and executives satisfy the guidelines.
+Currently, all members of the Board (other than Mr. Okada) and all executives satisfy the guidelines.

 Hedging Policy

 Our directors, executive officers and employees are prohibited from hedging their ownership of our stock, including purchasing Company stock on margin, selling Company stock short, buying or selling puts or calls or other derivative instruments related to Company stock.